cellbricks/cellbricks.github.io/artifact/index.md

 We share the traces collected in our experiments as well as the code to parse the traces into figures in this public Google drive [folder](https://drive.google.com/drive/folders/1t1kQEDJn8gRUAbwv_qhpAwqSdU7BnNWs?usp=sharing).
 Specifically, the `raw` folder contains emulation traces and prototype performance results that we present in the paper.
 The `notebooks` folder contains scripts for parsing raw traces and results.
-[wan-iperf-by-route.ipynb](https://drive.google.com/file/d/13L_dwDIr9zuOjOps1QeBt_ixFalss8mH/view?usp=sharing), for example, parses iperf traces collected in our emulation experiements, and generates Figures 5, 6 and 10 of the paper.
+[wan-iperf-by-route.ipynb](https://drive.google.com/file/d/13L_dwDIr9zuOjOps1QeBt_ixFalss8mH/view?usp=sharing), for example, parses iperf traces collected in our emulation experiments, and generates Figures 5, 6 and 10 of the paper.
 The `figs` folder contains all the figures in the paper.

 [NetSys](https://netsys.cs.berkeley.edu) Laboratory at UC Berkeley.